qcalc/qcalc/qcalc_res/docs/author-guide/calculator-meta-functions.md

 ### 4.4 `anyof`: Alternative ways to provide one value

 Use `anyof` when inputs are alternatives.
-When a user enters one value, qCalc clears the others in that group:
+When a user enters one value, qCalc clears the other fields in that group:

 ```python
 'anyof': {